 Soi Yaksa Trek discovers the transcendental valley of Soi Yaksa nestled in between the hills and mountains of mystic Bhutan.
 The 12-day trek begins with a quick tour to Haa Valley, into the laps of Jumolhari mountain at Jangothang, crossing Bonte La pass towards Soi Yaksa Valley, and ends at Thimphu.
-Soi Yaksa Trek is also often referred concurrently to Jumolhari trek because parts of the route match, however, the second half of the trek is contemporary.
+Soi Yaksa Trek is also often referred concurrently to Jumolhari trek because of parts of the route match.
+However, the second half of the trek is contemporary.
 It pushes you back to an ancient era with all the yak herders’ huts and Buddhist monasteries scattered in the terrain.

 |Day 1||Arrival at Paro (2,280m/7,480ft)|

 |Day 2||Drive from Paro to Haa through Chele La (3,575m/11729ft)|